Painting of Blessed Cecilia -

 cross the sea to the Saracens.
 Fearing such a step the Pope forbore to publish

-himself shall be exalted,' and who himself magnifies and exalts his
+shall be exalted,' and who himself magnifies and exalts his servants

-servants against their own will and desire, so stirred up the piety of the
+against their own will and desire, so stirred up the piety of the people and

-people and nobles to reverence St Dominic from that time, that they followed
+nobles to reverence St Dominic from that time, that they followed him about

-him about everywhere as if he had been an angel from God, and every man deemed
+everywhere as if he had been an angel from God, and every man deemed himself

-himself happy if he could only touch him, or get a piece of his habit for a
+happy if he could only touch him, or get a piece of his habit for a relic.
+They

-relic.
-They kept cutting his cloak and capuce so that his habit hardly
+kept cutting his cloak and capuce so that his habit hardly stretched to his

-garments, the holy father was touched at their devotion, and said: 'Let them do
+holy father was touched at their devotion, and said: 'Let them do what they please,

-what they please, and give vent to their feelings.'
-There were present at this
+and give vent to their feelings.'
+There were present at this great miracle,

-great miracle, Brother Tancred, Brother Otto, Brother Henry, Brother Gregory,
+Brother Tancred, Brother Otto, Brother Henry, Brother Gregory, Brother Albert,

-Brother Albert, and many more, who, at a later period, told all these
+and many more, who, at a later period, told all these particulars to Sister

-of happy memory, charged St Dominic to gather in one enclosure all the nuns who
+memory, charged St Dominic to gather in one enclosure all the nuns who were

 monastery for them at St Sixtus, to make them continue in common life.
 St